Real Estate in Stavanger, Norway

 When we asked expats what advice they would give a foreigner before buying a property in Stavanger, they said...

 "Foreigners are allowed to own property in Stavanger, but there are certain regulations and requirements that must be met.
 In general, citizens from countries within the European Economic Area (EEA) have the same rights as Norwegian citizens when it comes to purchasing and owning property.
 However, citizens from countries outside the EEA may need to obtain a special permit from the Norwegian government before they can purchase property.
 This permit is granted on a case-by-case basis and may require the foreigner to demonstrate a strong connection to Norway, such as having lived in the country for a certain period of time or having family ties in the country.
-Additionally, all property buyers, regardless of nationality, must comply with local regulations and procedures, such as registering the property with the Norwegian Land Registry and paying any applicable taxes and fees," said one foreigner living in Stavanger, Norway.
+Additionally, all property buyers, regardless of nationality, must comply with local regulations and procedures, such as registering the property with the Norwegian Land Registry and paying any applicable taxes and fees," remarked one foreigner who made the move to Stavanger.

 What appliances are typically included in a rental?